 During the Great Depression, Franklin Roosevelt established the Farm Security Administration (FSA) under Rexford Tugwell, a member of the President's so-called brain trust.
 The goal of the FSA was to assist agriculture in recovery from drought and economic collapse.

-When war was declared, the FSA was merged into the Office of War information.
+When war with the Axis powers was declared in 1941 , the FSA merged into the Office of War Information (OWI).
 Most of the original FSA photographers dispersed into commercial photography like Look and Life magazines.
 The OWI hired Gordon Parks, Esther Bubley, and Marion Post Wolcott to photograph the homeland at war.